 Makeup courses are run by:

-- A local authority, government or community college – who also run courses on all sorts of subjects as well as makeup.
+- A local authority, government or community college – who run courses on all sorts of subjects, not just makeup.

-- Private makeup school – many of these are run by makeup artists and designers.
+- Private makeup school – many of these are owned and run by makeup artists and designers.

-- Online or long-distant makeup courses – if you want to do a course, we suggest that you do one that’s taught in a brick-and-mortar college.
+- Online or long-distant makeup courses – we suggest that you do one that’s taught in a brick-and-mortar college.
 It will provide hands-on experience and tutors who are there to give you feedback and help when needed.
 Don’t waste your money on a long-distance learning course – it’s hard to learn all about a creative, hands-on profession this way.
 The exception to this is Dick Smith’s SFX makeup courses.
 They get great reviews, are very respected, good value with tons of information from the master.
-Lots of SFX makeup dudes have done the advanced course.
+Lots of SFX makeup artists have done the advanced course.

 A makeup course can run from a couple of weeks to a couple of years.
 They can be part-time or full-time, evening classes, or all day.
 It all depends on what makeup they are teaching.
-For instance, a bridal makeup course doesn’t need to cover as much as a media makeup course, so should involve fewer tuition hours.
+For instance, a bridal makeup course doesn’t need to cover as much as a media makeup course, so involves fewer tuition hours.

 Costs & Funding